amyznikov/qlidarview/README.md

 The datalink types curretly supported are only DLT_NULL=0 (BSD loopback encapsulation), DLT_EN10MB=1 (Ethernet (10Mb)), DLT_LINUX_SLL=113 (Linux cooked sockets) and DLT_LINUX_SLL2=276 (Linux cooked sockets v2).

+The example of tcpdump command line to capture lidar data and write into pcap file :

+   $ tcpdump -vv -i any -u "src 192.168.2.201 and udp and port 2368" -w output.pcap

 The build dependencies are